yilingaifei/learngit/readme.txt

 Git is a free software to control versions.
 Git is easy to use
 Now it is another modify
-it is the fourth test
+it is the fifth test